alexcg1/my-first-jina-app/chapters/all_in_one.md

 ### Index Fewer Documents

 While we're here, let's reduce the number of documents we're indexing, just to speed things up while we're testing.
-We don't want to spend hours indexing only to have issues later on!
+We don't want to spend ages indexing only to have issues later on!

 In the section above the `config` function, let's change: